Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

 For the Way of St. James, the requirement is typically to complete at least the last 100 km on foot or by horse, or the last 200 km by bicycle.

 For the Kumano Kodo, only walking is allowed – no bicycles or horses.
-Here are the qualifying sections:
+Any of the following sections will qualify you:

 Nakahechi Route

 Takijiri-oji to Kumano Hongu Taisha: This 2-4 day walk covers approximately 38 km.
-It’s a popular option, often completed in a couple of days, offering a spectacular descent into Kumano Hongu Taisha.
+It’s a popular option, often completed in 2-4 days, offering a spectacular descent into Kumano Hongu Taisha.

 Between Kumano Hongu Taisha and Kumano Nachi Taisha: This is a 2-day walk, approximately 30 km.

-Hosshinmon-oji to Kumano Hongu Taisha: A half-day walk, approximately 7 km, which allows you to visit all three Grand Shrines.
+Hosshinmon-oji to Kumano Hongu Taisha, plus a visit to Kumano Nachi Taisha and Kumano Hayatama Taisha: A half-day walk, approximately 7 km, which allows you to visit all three Grand Shrines.

 Kohechi Route